TITLE 77: PUBLIC HEALTH

 having the power to approve, amend or modify the entity's bylaws or other governance documents.

-ownership of 50% or more in the property or asset;
+owning 50% or more of the property or asset; or

 serving as lessee or sublessee.